rails-inspire-django/django-turbo-helper/doc/source/main.rst

   create_todo_view = CreateTodoView.as_view()

-Note that the default target for this mixin is "replace", so you don't need to set it here.
+Note that the default action for this mixin is "replace", so you don't need to set it here.

 To save typing you can just use **TurboStreamCreateView**: